Introduction: The Digital Controller for Amazing T12 Soldering Tips

 - AC-DC power supply 24 v.

-- AC-DC isolated power supply 5v for the controller.
+- DC-DC isolatedpower converter 5v for the controller.

-- Arduino controller (for example arduino nano v3).
-I used the atmega328p-pu controller with 16 MHz oscillator and two 22 pF capacitors because it is more compact.
+- Arduino controller (you can use arduino nano v3).
+I used the atmega328p-pu microcontroller with 16 MHz oscillator and two 22 pF capacitors because it is more compact.
 Do not forget to burn the bootloader inside the controller.

 - lcd 0802 display